All you need to know about child maintenance

 - Ask the court to get the maintenance directly from their employer.

-The court grants permission to the defaulting parent to explain why they did not pay.
+The court grants permission to the defaulting parent to explain why they didn't pay.
 However, without a good reason the parent will either need to pay all the outstanding maintenance or they will go to jail.